studieresan/studs/README.md

 # When you are done switch back to the dev branch
 git checkout dev

-# Then merge your branch into the dev one
+# Pull dev, merge the new branch into dev and push to dev
+git pull origin dev
 git merge branch-name
+git push origin dev
 ```

 ### Releasing a new version